bokulich-lab/moshpit-docs/docs/chapters/03_workflows/03_quality_control.md

     --verbose
 ```

-Saving `--o-reference-index` allows you to reuse the index across multiple experiments without re-downloading.

 Steps can be "daisy-chained" to remove reads from multiple hosts: pass the output of one `filter-reads` step as input to the next.

 :::{seealso} Cocoa tutorial — host filtering
-See [Host read removal](host-filtering) for a detailed walkthrough including multi-host removal.
+See [Host read removal](host-filtering) for a detailed walkthrough.
 :::

 ---